 - 1. LA_Right, with rights as instances.
 Rights are primarily in the legal domain.
 A cadastre may define ownership rights.
 ISO 19152 provides code lists to support ownership within a national legal structure. - 2.
 LA_Responsibility, with responsibilities as instances. - 3.
 LA_Restriction, with restrictions as instances.
 Restrictions usually apply to objects independent of the rights; that is, the related party can change and the restriction remains.

-Rights, responsibilities and restrictions appear as attributes for a BA_Unit.
-These are subtypes of the collection class LA RRR.
-In the S121 model these classes are realized as S121 classes.
+Rights, responsibilities and restrictions appear as attributes for an S121_BA_Unit.
+These are subtypes of the collection class S121_RRR.
+In the S121 model these classes are realizations of the ISO 19152 RRR classes.